-Are You Looking for the Best Domestic Violence Lawyer in Dallas?
+Are You Looking for the Best domestic Violence Lawyer in Dallas?

-If you have been charged with family violence of domestic violence, it is critical that you reach out to a top domestic violence defense lawyer in Dallas right away.
-Gallian Defense Firm is the best choice to protect your rights and your future if you are facing allegations of domestic or family violence in Dallas, Texas.
+If you have been charged with family violence of domestic violence, it is critical that you reach out to a top domestic violence lawyer in Dallas right away.
+Gallian Firm is the best choice to protect your rights and your future if you are facing allegations of domestic or family violence in Dallas, Texas.

 If convicted of family violence you could face harsh penalties, including spending time behind bars and costly fines.
 A domestic and family assault violence conviction would also result in irreparable damage to your reputation.
 These charges are also a potential threat to child custody, future housing, and employment opportunities.